IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/xfsu.md

 - If pieces **cannot be** properly identified, recommendation would be to use `LogisticsEvent` on the Shipment, using the *LogisticsEvent#partialEventIndicator* to notify it applies to a split shipment.
 In this scenario it becomes complicated to provide the right level of information at the "AssociatedStatusConsignment" level as per the XFSU schema.
 - If pieces **can be** properly identified, it is recommended to use `LogisticsEvent` on the identified Pieces.
 The *LogisticsEvent#partialEventIndicator* can be used to notify it applies only to selected pieces and not to the whole shipment but all details at "AssociatedStatusConsignment" level are at Piece level in ONE Record realm.

-### Involved parties
-When using XFSU, depending on the Status Code some parties need to be identified.
-By default the `LogisticsEvent` has the *recordActor*/*recordingOrganization* data object to identify the party creating the `LogisticsEvent`.

-With Ontology 3.2.0 an *involvedParty* data object (data type: `Party`) has been added to `LogisticsEvent` to allow for a proper mapping.

-Let's have a look at the various parties required for XFSU status codes and the proposed mapping:

-- Transferring party: usage of *recordActor*/*recordingOrganization*
-- receivingParty: usage of *involedParty* with *PartyRole* = "FX" (Current receiver)
-- notifiedParty: usage of *involedParty* with *PartyRole* = "NI" (Notify party)
-- deliveredToParty: usage of *involedParty* with *PartyRole* = "ST" (Ship to)

-Note that the Code List used refers to the [UN/CEFACT Party Role Code List](https://vocabulary.uncefact.org/PartyRoleCodeList).

-The mapping of XFSU message still needs to be fine tuned to take into account multiple scenarios.